 How to Improve Portfolio Rebalancing Results

 In addition to using/testing the conclusions of prior research, I wanted to see if I could improve upon the rebalancing results.
 If you recall from my prior post, any decision to rebalance is an ACTIVE, MARKET TIMING decision…there, I said it.
 We are all market timers whether we’d like to admit it or not.
-Some of us will now choose to put our head in the sand and pretend they didn’t read the last sentence, but for the rest of us looking to embrace the intellectual challenges markets throw our way — it’s time to get our hands dirty!
+Some of us will now choose to put our heads in the sand and pretend they didn’t read the last sentence, but for the rest of us looking to embrace the intellectual challenges markets throw our way — it’s time to get our hands dirty!

-If we are going to improve on current rebalancing results, we will have to look to research which has shown some ability to provide positive market timing results.
+If we are going to improve on current rebalancing results, we will have to look to research that has shown some ability to provide positive market timing results.
 In my mind, the most robust of these strategies are associated with trend following.
 Here are some pieces on the topic which highlight the depth of evidence on the subject:

 - Wes’ post on using trend following to avoid drawdowns.